buildkite/agent-stack-k8s/docs/hooks_and_plugins_new.md

 mounted on checkout and command containers, with the agent configured to use them.

-Any volume source can be specified for agent hooks and plugins, but a common choice is to use a `configMap`, since hooks generally aren't very big and config maps are made available across the cluster.
+Any volume source can be specified for agent hooks and plugins, but a common choice is to use a `configMap`, since hooks generally aren't large and config maps are made available across the cluster.

-1. Create the config map containing hooks:
+To create the config map containing hooks:
     ```shell
     kubectl create configmap buildkite-agent-hooks --from-file=/tmp/hooks -n buildkite
     ```

-2. Example of using hooks from a config map:
+- Example of using hooks from a config map:
     ```yaml
     # values.yaml
     config: